 Pat Lewis sings the music of Samantha Linn

 This multigenerational project features lauded Detroit soul singer Pat Lewis (who has worked with Stevie Wonder, Aretha Franklin, Isaac Hayes and George Clinton) performing the music of emerging Detroit musician/songwriter Samantha Linn (The Arch Mystics).
-Although Lewis and Linn conceived of this project and wrote the material on their own, Trinosophes is financing the studio costs of recording this music for public release.
+Although Lewis and Linn conceived of this collaboration and wrote the material on their own, Trinosophes financed the studio costs of recording this music for public release, which was released on 45 rpm vinyl.

 Power to the Vanguard: Original Printed Materials from Revolutionary Movements Around the World (1963-1987) From the Collection of Brad Duncan

-This premiere exhibition showcases rare prints, broadsides, pamphlets and ephemera produced by revolutionary Left movements and liberation struggles from El Salvador to Ireland to Mozambique.
+This premiere exhibition showcased rare prints, broadsides, pamphlets and ephemera produced by revolutionary Left movements and liberation struggles from El Salvador to Ireland to Mozambique.
 These remarkable paper items, never before publically exhibited, reflect the anti-colonial movements of Africa and Asia, the Black liberation movement in the U.S., the guerrilla insurgencies of Latin America, the influence of Marxism, and the women's liberation movement.
 The exhibition highlights the way these movements were intertwined during the tumultuous two decades that followed the early 1960s.
-These unique printed materials are from the vast personal collection of Brad Duncan, a former Detroiter and a rare book specialist
+These unique printed materials are from the vast personal collection of Brad Duncan, a former Detroiter and a rare book specialist - also known to many as the doorman at Trinosophes’ pre-cursor, Bohemian National Home, from 2004-2008.